Skip to main content Skip to local navigation

 Research Projects

-• Travel behaviors of older adults and individuals with disabilities with co-collaborator Dr. Andy Hong (University of Utah)
+• Understanding difference and similarities between the travel behaviors of older adults and people with disabilities in collaboration with Dr. Andy Hong, City & Metropolitan Planning, University of Utah.

 Research Output